NEPHELE HESPERA (Fabricius, 1775)

 EARLY STAGES

 Larval hostplants.
-Carissa carandas (Apocynaceae) in India (Bell & Scott, 1937).
+Carissa carandas (Apocynaceae) in India (Bell & Scott, 1937), a plant used in Indian cooking.

 PARASITOIDS